Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Net Architecture

-We experimented with using an additional neural net head that would compute the value estimate $V(s_t)$ based on the same node embeddings $Y$ as $\textup{NN}_{ext}$ and $\textup{NN}_{halt}$, but found that this performed slightly worse than using the separate MLP.
+We experimented with using an additional neural net head that would compute the value estimate $V(s_t)$ based on the same node embeddings $Y$ as $\textup{NN}_{ext}$ and $\textup{NN}_{halt}$, but found that this offered no benefit over the version described here.